GeorgVerg/Chess_Project/README.md

-# Chess_Project
+# Chess game
+## Goals
 A chess game using mostly java.
+A chess AI for playing against a worthy opponent.

+## Roots
-This is a school project of mine for the 10th grade.
+This started as a school project of mine for the 10th grade.